 With so much focus on mortgage rates, consumers often neglect one of the most important decisions in mortgage financing, choosing the mortgage term.
 It is not always about choosing the lowest rate but more so about choosing the mortgage product with the conditions and mortgage term that best fits your needs.
 Choose a mortgage term that’s too long and you could be bound by an unnecessarily high rate or be surprised with excessive penalty fees if you need to break the mortgage early.
 Choose a mortgage term that’s too short and you could be exposed to great interest rate risk at renewal that may put a big strain on your budget.

 If you believe rates will stay flat or decrease in the future, a short-term mortgage could be a good fit.
 A short-term mortgage would also be appropriate in the following circumstances:

 Long-term mortgages generally entail higher rates than short-term mortgages, but also provide greater protection against the risk of rising interest rates.
-It is important to make sure that you don’t purchase a long term mortgage unless you’re sure that you won’t need to sell your home or refinance your mortgage prior to maturity.
+It is important to make sure that you don’t choose a long-term mortgage unless you’re sure that you won’t need to sell your home or refinance your mortgage prior to maturity.
 Penalties for breaking your mortgage early can be substantial with a long-term mortgage.

 If you believe that rates will increase in the future, a long-term mortgage could be a good fit.
 A long-term mortgage would also be appropriate in the following circumstances:

-According to the Canadian Association of Accredited Mortgage Professionals report from November 2010, 26% of borrowers have a term of less than 5 years, 66% have a term of 5 years and 8% have a term greater than 5 years.
+According to a Mortgage Professionals Canada report, 26% of borrowers have a term of less than 5 years, 66% have a term of 5 years and 8% have a term greater than 5 years.
 The report also shows a higher tendency for younger borrowers to choose shorter terms (26% of 18-34 years of age chose a term less than 5 years) relative to older borrowers (18% 55+ years of age chose a term less than 5 years).